Education Research Officer

 Zoe joined Young Lives in July 2010 and is a researcher in the education team.
 She is currently pursuing doctoral research at the Institute of Education, University of London and holds an MPhil in Development Studies from the University of Oxford.
 At Young Lives Zoe has worked on survey design and analysis in Ethiopia, India and Vietnam, and her research interests focus on access to schooling and children’s learning, privatisation of education, and cross-cultural measurement.

-Research interests: educational access and inequality; measurement of learning outcomes; privatisation of schooling; mixed methods approaches
+Research interests: educational access and equity; measurement of learning; privatisation of education; quantitative and qualitative research methods

 Rolleston, C & James, Z (2012) ‘The Role of Schooling in Skill Development: evidence from Young Lives in Ethiopia, India, Peru and Vietnam.’
 Background paper prepared for the UNESCO Education for All Global Monitoring Report 2012

 Woodhead, M., Frost, M. & James, Z (2013) ‘Does growth in private schooling contribute to Education for All?
 Evidence from a longitudinal, two cohort study in Andhra Pradesh, India,’ International Journal of Educational Development 33(1), pp. 65-73